 Our stream health monitoring feature allows you to see how well your stream is performing in real-time.
 The information displayed in this tool comes directly from our Ingest server logs, which is the first point of contact your stream has with the Vimeo Live back-end.

 In this article:

 How to view your stream health

-If you are streaming a recurring event via Vimeo, you can find the stream health indicator at the top right of the broadcaster page.
+If you are streaming a recurring event via Vimeo, you can find the stream health indicator at the top right of the web-based production tool page.
 Hover over the staircase icon to see the status of your stream connection.